PrimeDAO/deals-docs/published-md-files/token-swap-faq.md

 - Cliff Period: 6 months
   - Cliff Period is from Jan 1st til June 30th

-Therefore, DAO Representatives can claim starting on July 1st, after which they can already claim 50% of the vested tokens, since 50% of the time has passed.
+Therefore, DAO Representative(s) can claim starting on July 1st, after which they can already claim 50% of the vested tokens, since 50% of the time has passed.

-If you define a Cliff period, tokens will not be claimable by the Deal Representatives before the Cliff period ends.
+If you define a Cliff period, tokens will not be claimable by the Deal Representative(s) before the Cliff period ends.

 If you don't define a Cliff period, tokens will be progressively available to be claimed on a daily basis after the deal is executed on-chain.